 Our ACCS Acute Medicine programme offers two posts every year.
-One rotation is three years based at the Royal Gwent Hospital and the other is 12 months in Wrexham followed by two years South Wales.
+One rotation is three years based at the Royal Gwent Hospital and the other is two years in Wrexham followed by 12 months at the Royal Gwent Hospital.

 The School of Medicine has developed a PACES weekend teaching course.
 These are;